flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-03-08-a-pixel-is-not-a-pixel/index.md

 In the beginning of the article I said that the core issue here is:

-> Poor balance of control vs effort in an API over the set of use
+> Poor balance of control vs effort over the set of use cases.
-> cases.

 What in the world does that mean?